Tony is discharged from the hospital, but not before he meets a scientist

 - There is a reference in “The Robe” to Heisenberg’s Uncertainty Principle, the rule that a quantum particle’s paired variables (like speed and position) cannot both be known simultaneously with any certainty; “Fleshy Part” contains a reference to Schrodinger’s Equation which is closely related to Heisenberg’s principle of uncertainty

 If you let my clip play out to the end, you can see that Chase, Frolov and Schneider were all directly involved in the production of “The Robe.”
-So, we see that the three of them were previously engaged in this debate between certainty and uncertainty (or Absolutism and Relativism, or the simplistic and the complicated, or however else you want to frame it), and they had previously used very similar elements: Buddhism, quantum physics and a character with a simplified viewpoint.
+So, we see that the three of them were previously engaged in this debate between certainty and uncertainty (or Absolutism and Relativism, or the simplistic and the complicated, or whatever other words you want to use to frame the conflict), and they had previously used very similar elements: Buddhism, quantum physics and a character with a simplified viewpoint (Esau the dummy).

 Like Chris the DJ in Northern Exposure and John Schwinn here, David Chase turns away from easy certainties and simple dualisms.
 Its tempting, of course, to indulge in certainty; there is nothing more effective at alleviating our existential confusion and anxieties.
 And there is plenty to be anxious about.
 Our society is relentlessly cold — the insurance company’s representative at the hospital, for example, is as callous as a mobster.
 (Tony first calls her a “sick cunt” and then a “bird of prey.”)
 The universe is even more callous and cold.
 “If the history of the Earth was represented by the Empire State Building,” Tony’s dinosaur book tells us, “human existence would only be a postage stamp at the very top” — the immensity of Time seems to render our very existence into something trivial.
 We hunger for explanations that make sense to us.
 It would be nice, for example, to have a reasonable explanation for why God (or Fate or Whoever’s In Charge) would allow the little girl in the other room to get so horrifically burned.
 She has suffered third-degree burns over 80% of her body: